 Sum of elements in arr[0..5] is 12 Sum of elements in arr[0..5] after update is 18

-Can we extend the Binary Indexed Tree for range Sum in Logn time?
+Can we extend the Binary Indexed Tree to computing the sum of a range in O(Logn) time?

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above

 - Two Dimensional Binary Indexed Tree or Fenwick Tree

 - Maximum Sum Increasing Subsequence using Binary Indexed Tree